healeycodes/py-looper/README.md

 ## py-looper

-Create looping videos from a loopable audio track and a static image.
+Create long videos from a loopable audio track and a static image.
 Resulting in a video file that dynamically stretches to never cut off your track :heart:.

 <br>